Hideh1/Hideh1.github.io/_posts/2021-09-23-Numerical.markdown

 Put the $x_n$ values in the “List” variable and print approximate values $\alpha$ by using below script.

-Since $n \rarr \infin$ then approximate value $\alpha$ goes to real rate of converge each method, so we select n as big as possible.
+Since $n \rightarrow \infty$ then approximate value $\alpha$ goes to real rate of converge each method, so we select n as big as possible.

 ```python
 from math import log